-Look out for independent controls that let you brown each pair to different levels, and make sure you've got enough worktop space to accommodate the larger size.
-Controls are usually on the front face of the toaster.
+Look out for independent controls that let you brown each pair to different levels.

-They’re also great at fitting in taller slices or oddly-shaped breads, as you can fit them in on their sides.
+They’re also great at fitting in taller slices or oddly-shaped bread, as you can fit them in on their sides.

-These features tend to come as standard on even the very cheapest toasters:
+These tend to come as standard on even the very cheapest toasters: